legend80s/cdi-go/README.md

 # cdi end
 ```

-2 Then suppose we have the dir list in `~/workspace/legend80s`
+2 Then suppose we have the directories list in `~/workspace/legend80s`

 ```txt
 cli-aid